hpc/pavilion2/README.md

     append new path to the ENV variable PV_PLUGIN_DIR and place code there.
   - all remaining support code add to the modules directory or append to the ENV variable PV_SRC_DIR and place code there.
+  - add support scripts in other languages to the scripts directory

 ====